Elevation: 9,950 ft

 Higher up, the open boulder fields end and you must navigate your way up through a mix of boulders, trees (mostly firs), and scrub.
-As you approach the flattish summit area, you will emerge onto the L/N side of the trees in open, easy, short scrub with embedded talus as the base.
-From here, the summit is a quick stroll to the SE.
+As you approach the flattish summit area, you will emerge onto the left/north side of the trees in open, easy, short scrub with embedded talus as the base.
+From here, the summit is a quick stroll to the southeast.
 The summit of Mount Independence has a small cairn and some summit papers in a glass jar.
-The nosebleed-inducing view down the East Face is stunning.
-Finally, you can see the collection of 4 lakes called “Independence Lakes.”
+The nosebleed-inducing view down the east face is stunning.
+Finally, you can see the collection of four lakes called “Independence Lakes.”

-Same as for the Northwest Ridge Route.
+Same as for the northwest ridge.
 This route is part of a ridge traverse from Peak 8740 and a descent back to Elba Pass.
-If you are only climbing Mount Independence, the more direct access to the Northeast Ridge/North Face is via Independence Lakes Road, as discussed on Page 349 of the book.
+If you are only climbing Mount Independence, the more direct access to the northeast ridge/north face is via Independence Lakes Road as discussed on Page 349 of the book.

-From the summit, descend the Northeast Ridge on easy open terrain that is a mix of embedded rock, broken rock, and short scrub.
-But this enjoyable terrain (with a stunning view down the Southeast Face to Independence Lakes) doesn’t last for very long.
-You soon enter the forest and you must contend with a mix of boulders, firs, and blowdown.
+From the summit, descend the northeast ridge on easy open terrain that is a mix of embedded rock, broken rock, and short scrub.
+But this enjoyable terrain (with a stunning view down the southeast face to Independence Lakes) doesn’t last for very long.
+You soon enter the forest and must contend with a mix of boulders, firs, and blowdown.
 After about a mile, the ridge bends north and becomes a face descent.
 The forest here is mature pines with boulders mixed in.
 It even includes some sections of open boulders hidden amidst the trees.
-You must use your hands to descend some of the steeper sections in the 8,200-foot to 8,600-foot area.
+Use your hands to descend some of the steeper sections in the 8,200-foot to 8,600-foot area.